Torre dello Standardo: Torre Mastra/de la Bandiera

 The Torre dello Standardo was built on site of a medieval tower called the Torre Mastra (Turri Mastra) or the Torre de la Bandiera (Turri dila Bandiera).
 The site is located near the Mdina Gate, the main entrance of the city.

 It was one of a series of towers located within the fortifications of Mdina.
 The tower, like many other medieval buildings in Mdina, had suffered significant damage during the 1693 Sicily earthquake.
 The tower was eventually demolished in March 1725 to be replaced by the Torre dello Standardo.

 Torre dello Standardo/Stendardo

 Torre dello Standardo started to be built in 1725 to designs of the French military engineer Charles François de Mondion, as part of a project to rebuild the entrance to Mdina in the Baroque style during the magistracy of Grand Master António Manoel de Vilhena.
 It was completed in July 1726.

 During the Maltese uprising of 1798 against the French occupation of Malta, rebels hosted Maltese, Neapolitan and Portuguese flags on the tower when the Portuguese Navy came to aid the insurgents.
-It remained in use as a signal tower until the early periods of the British rule.
+It remained in use as a signal tower until the early period of the British rule.